 What is the intended use of the buildings once the renovation works are complete?

-The complex will be redeveloped for commercial use such as offices, workshops, studios and small workspaces for new and existing businesses.
-We aim to attract creative, manufacturing and green businesses.
-There will also be spaces for educational activities and learning.
-A small café will service the needs of the people who work and visit, and a small museum will celebrate the town’s industrial heritage.
+Commercial use such as offices, workshops, studios and small workspaces for new and existing businesses.
+There will also be a café and spaces for educational activities and community learning.

 What about sustainability?